luojiahai/luojiahai.github.io/docs/cv.md

 ## 📨 My Message

+This CV is a preview and does not contain the details.
+I can provide my full CV upon request.

 - To **recruiters**,
-  > I can provide my full CV upon request.
-Please contact me via LinkedIn direct message with compensation details.
-Inquiries without compensation will not receive a response.
+  > If you would like to contact me, please feel free to do so via LinkedIn direct message with job description and compensation details.
+Inquiries without compensation details will not receive a response.
-- To **other mates**,
+- To **head hunters**,
-  > Please feel free to contact me for any inquiries.
-I can provide my WeChat upon request.
+  > Please don't contact me.
+All inquiries from head hunters will not receive a response.

 ## 📇 Profile